Featured Artists

 she/they

 Robin Hahn (she/they) is a Metropolitan Opera Award-winning lyric soprano, stage director, music educator and content creator whose career has taken her around the world, from Amsterdam to New York to Disneyland.
 As a performer she has been hailed as “sublime, with a beautiful resonant soprano full of colour” (Opera Canada), and her highlights range from a production of Così fan tutte in the Netherlands, to a Canada-wide tour as soloist with the Chinese Radio Broadcasting Orchestra.
 As a stage director, Robin’s productions have been hailed as “a masterpiece of controlled mayhem” (Review Vancouver), and her work is known for reinterpreting and updating heteronormative stories.
-Since co-founding Opera Mariposa, she has become a respected disability advocate within the operatic community, as well as a fast-growing YouTuber whose channel Robin Hahn, sopran has been awarded the Industry Catalyst Grant from Creative BC and the City of Vancouver.
+Since co-founding Opera Mariposa, she has become a respected disability advocate within the operatic community, and she is represented by Kello Inclusive, an agency dedicated to representing disabled and visibly different talent.
+She is also a fast-growing YouTuber whose channel Robin Hahn, sopran has been awarded the Industry Catalyst Grant from Creative BC and the City of Vancouver.

 Maria Hwa Yeong Jung, piano